saleem-hadad/zino-docs/En/installation.md

 <a name="using-arduino-ide"></a>
-### Using Arduino IDE
+## Using Arduino IDE

-> {note}I did NOT test the library on the Arduino IDE, so please notify me if you get any warning/error!
+> {warning} I did NOT test the library on the Arduino IDE, so please notify me if you get any warning/error!

 1. [Download the library](https://github.com/saleem-hadad/zino/archive/master.zip)
 2. navigate to Arduino IDE > click on ```sketch``` > ```include Library``` > add .Zip library then add the ```zino-master.zip```